tc39/notes/es9/2018-03/mar-21.md

 -- Return to the class 1.1 feature update discussion. --

-RJE: ok we have a queue, so YK?

 YK: So I enumerated a bunch of things, I'll narrow it down.
 I think we should reconsider whether we want a brand-check.
 Whether we want private methods, Should we reconsider initializers?
 I think we should reconsider having a mandatory leading key word